benguk/saferoom-blazor/README.md

 # saferoom-blazor
-A partially anonymous room where you can discuss ideas and challenge your thoughts without the shame of feeling ignorant.
+A partially anonymous room where you can discuss ideas and challenge your thoughts.